JyotiKalne/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first git repository
+This Is My First Git Repository